CampusIoT/tutorial/sodaq/README.md

 #define HIGH_NIBBLE(i) ((i >> 4) & 0x0F)
 #define LOW_NIBBLE(i) (i & 0x0F)

+// TODO add #ifdef for OTAA/ABP in order to shrink the firmware
 //Use OTAA, set to false to use ABP bool OTAA = true;